juansv2k2/nPVIconstraints/readme.md

 ## Usage

 1. Open the `nPVIConstraints.maxpat` patch in Max/MSP.
-2. Input a musical sequence to evaluate its nPVI index.
-3. Adjust the `minor` and `major` thresholds to set the desired constraints.
+2. Adjust the thresholds to set the desired nPVI constraint.

 ## Dependencies